sandstorm12/Footefield/README.md

 1. Feature: Detect face and hand keypoints
 1. Feature: Regress SMPLX joint to the body, face, and hand keypoints
 1. Feature: Render SMPL the multi-person skeletons in the orignal coordinate system
+1. Feature: Add config files for all the scripts

 ## Known issues